 Reverse osmosis (RO for short) systems have their benefits.
-For instance, an RO system offers more thorough contaminant removal.
-RO systems are capable of removing contaminants including bacteria.
-An RO system can also usually remove fluoride, which not all under-sink systems are capable of.
-But RO systems aren’t an affordable option for everyone.
-It’s typical for an RO system to cost at least $200 more than a standard under-sink system.
-RO systems also waste water during filtration.
+For instance, a reverse osmosis system offers more thorough contaminant removal.
+Reverse osmosis systems are capable of removing very small contaminants, including bacteria, which carbon block filters can’t handle.
+A reverse osmosis system can also usually remove fluoride, which not all under-sink systems are capable of.

 Will I need an electricity source?